kimruddock/pawelgrzybek.github.io/_drafts/css-custom-properties-explained.md

 ## Detect the browser support for CSS Custom Properties

 Browser support for [CSS Variables](http://caniuse.com/#search=css%20var) isn't great at the time of writing this article.
 Google Chrome 49+, Firefox 31+, Safari 9.1+ and iOS 9.3+ doesn't make it reliable enough to use it in production.
-Luckily we few methods to detect the hero of today's article.
+Luckily we have a few methods to detect the hero of today's article.
 [Native feature detection with CSS.supports() API](https://pawelgrzybek.com/native-feature-detection-with-csssupports-api/) helps us with that.
-Lets have a look how to use it in CSS and JavaScript.
+Lets have a look at how to use it in CSS and JavaScript.

 ```css
 body {